 to return the equipment securely at the end of the remote working arrangement.

 xviii.
-Staff who process School data on their own equipment are responsible for the security of the data and the devices generally [and must follow the School’s Bring Your Own Device Policy and Acceptable Use Policy].
+Staff who process School data on their own equipment are responsible for the security of the data and the devices generally.
 In particular:

 Where possible, devices must be encrypted;